Kokorody/BikunManagementWithTest/README.md

 ## Key Features

+- **Responsive**: This Admin dashboard can adapt to some window size.

 - **Secure Login**: Admins can securely log in to access the full dashboard.

 - **Tracker Integration**: A live tracker page displays an embedded web view from `bikun.ui.ac.id`, providing a real-time overview of bus locations.